-SeaWorld: Tilikum, orca that killed trainer, has died
+Tilikum, orca that killed trainer, dies at SeaWorld Orlando

 - Man dangling by neck from Colorado ski lift saved by professional slackliner

+“His story is a complicated one, but I also think he represented his species well,” said Grey Stafford, president of the International Marine Trainers’ Association.
+He’s also a former SeaWorld employee, though he never worked with Tilikum.
+“In retrospect, there are a lot positives to say.”

+SeaWorld President and CEO Joel Manby said, “Tilikum had, and will continue to have, a special place in the hearts of the SeaWorld family, as well as the millions of people all over the world that he inspired.”

+According to National Oceanic and Atmospheric Administration figures , male killer whales in the wild typically live about 30 years and females typically live about 50 years.
+Institutions displaying marine mammals and their critics disagree over whether orcas’ life expectancy in captivity differs from their life span in the wild.

-While the breeding program continued, Tilikum was SeaWorld’s most prolific male orca, siring 14 calves during his time at SeaWorld Orlando.
-He arrived at the park about 25 years ago.
+Tilikum had been SeaWorld’s most prolific male orca, siring 14 calves since his arrival at the park about 25 years ago.
 He was noticeable for his size at more than 22 feet and 11,800 pounds.

-“Tilikum had, and will continue to have, a special place in the hearts of the SeaWorld family, as well as the millions of people all over the world that he inspired,” SeaWorld President and CEO Joel Manby said.
-“My heart goes out to our team who cared for him like family.”

-Tilikum was born off the waters of Iceland and moved to Sealand of the Pacific in Canada after being captured.
-While at Sealand in 1992, Tilikum and two female orcas were responsible for the death of a part-time trainer who slipped and fell into their pool and was submerged by them.
+He was born off the waters of Iceland and brought to Sealand of the Pacific in Canada after being captured.
+While at Sealand in 1992, Tilikum and two female orcas were responsible for the death of a part-time trainer who fell into their pool and was submerged by them.

 Tilikum was moved to SeaWorld Orlando a short time later, and Sealand later closed.

-The decision to end the SeaWorld breeding program and theatrical shows came six years after Brancheau’s death and three years after the release of the documentary, “Blackfish,” which chronicled Tilikum’s life and Brancheau’s death.
+SeaWorld’s decision to end the breeding program and phase out the theme parks’ traditional orca performances came three years after the release of the documentary, “Blackfish,” which chronicled Tilikum’s life and Brancheau’s death.

-Her death was not the only one linked to Tillikum at SeaWorld.
+Her death was not the only one linked to Tilikum at SeaWorld.
 In 1999, a naked man who had eluded security and sneaked into SeaWorld at night was found dead the next morning draped over Tilikum in a breeding tank in the back of Shamu Stadium.

-The “Blackfish” documentary argued that killer whales, when in captivity, become more aggressive toward humans and each other.
-After the documentary played at the Sundance Film Festival and aired on CNN, several entertainers pulled out of planned performances at SeaWorld parks and animal rights activists increased their demonstrations outside the parks.
+“Blackfish” argued that killer whales in captivity become more aggressive toward humans and each other.
+Because of it, several entertainers pulled out of planned performances at SeaWorld parks and animal rights activists increased their demonstrations outside the parks.

-Attendance at SeaWorld parks dipped, the company faced falling profits and Southwest Airlines ended its 25-year relationship with the theme park company.
+SeaWorld attendance dipped, company profits fell and Southwest Airlines ended its 25-year relationship with the theme park company.

+Gabriela Cowperthaite, who directed “Blackfish,” said in an email that it’s time to focus on other whales in captivity.
+“He lived a horrible life, he caused unspeakable pain, so at least his chapter is over,” she said.

-In March, SeaWorld CEO acknowledged that the public’s attitude had changed about keeping killer whales captive and that the company would end its orca breeding program.
+In March, SeaWorld’s CEO acknowledged that the public’s attitude had changed about keeping killer whales captive.

 “We needed to move where society was moving,” Manby said.